twilio-professional-services/flex-project-template/README.md

 # CHANGELOG

+- 1.0.5
+  - Removed plugin versioning from repo, instead relying on automatic versioning by the Flex Plugins CLI.
 - 1.0.4
   - Added `add-feature` script for creating new features
   - Modified v2 plugin to load features dynamically